 The plants were uprooted from the pots 105 days after inoculation and the root systems were rinsed gently.
-Each plant was cut with a knife above the base of the root-emergence zone to separate shoot and root.
+Each plant was cut with a knife above the base of the rootemergence zone to separate shoot and root.
 Shoot and root fresh weights were recorded.
-Root necrosis was assessed
+Root necrosis was assessed on a scale of 0-10 according to the percentage of necrotic tissue visible, in which 0=0 per cent, 1=1.10 per cent, and 10=91.100 per cent (Castillo et al., 1998).
 The nematode population density in soil and roots was assessed.
-A 100-g subsample of wellmixed soil from each treatment was processed by the Baermann tray extraction method (Hooper et al., 2005; Southey, 1986).
-Nematode suspensions were collected in 500 ml flasks after 24 hr, and the number of nematodes counted in five aliquots of 1 ml suspension from each sample was recorded.
+A 100 g subsample of well-mixed soil from each treatment was processed by Baermann tray extraction method (Southey, 1986; Hooper et al., 2005).
+Nematode suspensions were collected in 500 ml flasks after 24 h and the numbers of nematodes counted in five aliquots of 1 ml suspension from each sample were recorded.
 The means of five counts were used to calculate the population of nematodes per kg of soil.
-To calculate the nematode number inside the roots, a 1 g subsample of roots was cut into small pieces 1 cm in length, and centrifuged in 10 ml of sterilised water for 4-5 min at 1750 rpm.
-After spinning, the suspension containing nematode were poured into vials and stored at 4°C for nematode examination and identification, and were then counted under a stereomicroscope (Siddiqui, 2000; Samac and Kindel, 2001).
+To calculate the nematode number inside the roots, a 1 g subsample of roots was cut into small pieces 1 cm in length, and centrifuged in 10 ml of sterilized water for 4-5 min at 1,750 rpm.
+After spinning the suspension containing nematode were poured into vials and stored at 4°C for nematode examination, identification and were counted under a stereomicroscope (Siddigui, 2000; Samac and Kindel, 2001).
 The numbers of nematodes present in the roots were determined per 1 g of root.
-The average population densities were used to calculate the reproduction index (Rf=final population density divided by initial population density) (Castillo et al., 1995).
-For dry-weight determination, shoots were kept in envelopes at 80°C in an oven for 48 hr and the weight recorded in grams.
+The average population densities were used to calculate the reproduction index (Rf = final population density divided by initial population density) (Castillo et al., 1995).
+For dry-weight determination, shoots were kept in envelops at 80°C in oven for 48 h and weight was recorded in grams.